mstksg/advent-of-code-2019/reflections.md

 good methods, but for me I found all the points in a straight line between two asteroids, and checked if any of those items are in the asteroid field.
-(I did attempt also to get the set of all unique angles, but that method ended up being 10x slower for some reason?)
+(I did attempt also to get the set of all unique angles, but that method ended up being 10x slower for some reason? also using floating point equality makes me feel queasy to my core)

 ```haskell
 lineTo :: Point -> Point -> [Point]